13 Things You’ll Regret Not Having When SHTF

 10. Ammo

-Without ammo, it’s going to be pretty difficult for you to hunt, and your hunting rifles will be completely useless.
+Without ammo, it will be pretty tricky for you to hunt, and your hunting rifles will be completely useless.
 One thing to keep in mind is that you can never have too much ammo, especially following a major disaster.
-If you’re in a situation that you don’t want to give away your location, stocking up on bowstrings and arrows may also be something that you should consider.
+If you’re in a situation where you don’t want to give away your location, stocking up on bowstrings and arrows may also be something that you should consider.

 11. Alcohol

-Even if you have never touched a lick of booze in your life, it would be smart for you to have it on you if ever SHTF.
-Some people use it to calm their nerves in order to help them relax, but alcohol can be used to help disinfect wounds.
+Even if you have never touched a lick of booze in your life, it would be smart for you to have it on you if ever you have a disaster.
+Some people use it to calm their nerves to help them relax, but alcohol can also be used to help disinfect wounds.
 It also holds value and would give you another bargaining item that you could use to trade with people for almost anything.
-This is another item you’ll regret not having in SHTF.
+This is another item you’ll regret not having after a disaster.

 12. Entertainment

-When you’re left with a useless mobile device in your pocket following an SHTF scenario, you will have wished you had another form of entertainment to help you pass the time.
-For some people, it will take only be a short time before they experience withdrawals and a case of the jitters if they aren’t able to check their email or their social media.
+When you’re left with a useless mobile device in your pocket following an unforeseen disaster, you will wish you had another form of entertainment to help you pass the time.
+For some people, it will only take a short time before they experience withdrawals and a case of the jitters if they aren’t able to check their email or their social media.

-Make sure that you have plenty of books, board games, playing cards, pencils, and pads of paper to keep you busy.
-While you may not need to be entertained, these are things you’ll regret not having when SHTF.
+Ensure you have plenty of books, board games, playing cards, pencils, and paper pads to keep you busy.
+While you may not need to be entertained, you’ll regret not having these things for your family.

 13. Valuable Skills

-You could have every survival item that should be included in your stockpile, but if you don’t have the skills that go along with them, your family probably isn’t going to make it.
-Hunting, fishing, gardening, foraging, husbandry, welding, carpentry, are just some of the useful skills that you could find very helpful to have.
+You could have every survival item that should be included in your stockpile, but if you don’t have the skills that accompany them, your family probably won’t make it.
+Hunting, fishing, gardening, foraging, husbandry, welding, and carpentry are valuable skills you could find beneficial.
 Your skills could be yet another bargaining chip that you could barter with.
 Survival skills are another area that you may need to brush up on and practice.
 This is one of my top posts, 30 Pioneer Skills We Cannot Lose

 Final Word